Cybersecurity is big business and big news.

 Businesses have had to re-think not just how they work but also the security of their systems.

 The healthcare sector was under enormous pressure during 2020.
-As if this wasn’t enough, it was hard hit with malware, ransomware and hacking.
+As if this wasn’t enough, ransomware and hacking also hit them hard.

 This exposed loopholes across Government and private healthcare sectors but also demonstrated the importance of regular data backups.